 Irish Civil Registration

 The only complication in locating Irish civil registration records results from the division of Ireland in 1922.
-Resources are split between GRONI in Belfast and GRO in Dublin.
+Resources are split between GRONI – the General Register Office of Northern Ireland – which is in Belfast, and GROIreland – the General Register Office of Ireland – which has a Research Room in Dublin for personal visitors but has its HQ in Roscommon.
 Contact details are at the foot of this page.

 Only in January 1864 did it become obligatory to register all births, marriages and deaths with the local authorities.

-Registrations were collated according to Superindent Register Districts, now known as local registration districts.
+Registrations were collated according to Superindent Register Districts, now known as local registration districts, by county.

 GRONI – General Register Office Northern Ireland, Belfast.